techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

     set gapRow to random 0 to 4
     for row from 0 to 4:
         if row ≠ gapRow:
-            create obstacle at (4, row)
+            create obstacle sprite at (4, row)
             add obstacle to obstacles
 ```

 **What this does**

-- Uses `ticks` as a simple timer: every time around the `forever` loop, `ticks` increases by 1.
+- Uses `ticks` as a basic **timer**: each cycle of `forever` adds 1 to `ticks`.
-- The condition *“ticks remainder of 3 = 0”* means *“every 3 cycles”*.
+- The condition `(ticks remainder of 3) = 0` means:
+  > “Do this when ticks is a multiple of 3: 0, 3, 6, 9, 12, …”
-- When the condition is true:
+- When that happens:
-  - We choose one **gap row** at random (0–4).
+  - Choose a **gap row** randomly between 0 and 4.
-  - We loop over each row from 0 to 4.
+  - Loop over each row `0, 1, 2, 3, 4`.
-  - For every row that is **not** the gap row, we create an obstacle at the right edge (x = 4) and add it to the array.
+  - For every row that is **not** the gap row, create a new obstacle sprite at (4, row) and add it to the `obstacles` array.
+  - The result is a “wall” of obstacles with one missing LED — that missing LED is the tunnel for the bird.

-**How to explain it to participants**
+**How to explain it**

-- Connect this to maths: remainder is what’s left after division.
+- Connect to maths explicitly:

+  > “The remainder is what is left after division.
-  - Example: 7 ÷ 3 = 2 remainder 1.
+  > If ticks = 7 and we divide by 3, we get 2 remainder 1.
-  - So ticks = 0, 3, 6, 9… are exactly the times when the remainder is 0.
-- Explain the game idea:
+  > Only when the remainder is 0 (like 0, 3, 6, 9, …) do we create new obstacles.”

+- Relate this to gameplay:

-  > “Every few moments, a new wall of obstacles appears on the right, but one row is missing — that’s the tunnel the bird must fly through.”
+  > “Every few moments, a new wall of obstacles appears on the right.
+One random row in that wall is left empty, so the bird has somewhere to fly.”

-**Things they can tweak**
+**Things they can safely tweak**

-- Change the number 3 to 2 or 4 and see how it affects difficulty.
+- Change the remainder check from 3 to 2 or 4 and see how often new obstacles appear.
-- Use two gap rows for an easier game, or move the gap based on another rule.
+- Use two gap rows instead of one to make the game easier (e.g. allow both gapRow and gapRow + 1 to be empty).

 **Common mistakes**

-- Forgetting to add the new obstacle to the `obstacles` array → sprite appears once but is never moved.
+- Forgetting to **add** each newly created obstacle to the `obstacles` array → the sprite appears once but never moves or collides.
-- Using the wrong range (e.g. `random 1 to 4`), which makes row 0 or 4 never be a gap.
+- Using an incorrect random range (for example, `random 1 to 4`), which means some rows never become the gap.

 ---